infobip/oneapi-java/README.md

 Same as with the standard messaging example, but when preparing your message:

-    SMSRequest smsRequest = new SMSRequest(senderAddress, message, recipientAddress);
+    SMSRequest smsRequest = new SMSRequest(SENDER, MESSAGE, DESTINATION);
-    // The url where the delivery notification will be pushed: smsRequest.setNotifyURL(notifyUrl);
+    // The url where the delivery notification will MESSAGE pushed: smsRequest.setNotifyURL(NOTIFY_URL);

 When the delivery notification is pushed to your server as a HTTP POST request, you must process the body of the message with the following code: